ggfisher/hello-world/Database Normalization.md

 |Dnumber|Dname|Dmgr_ssn|
 |---|---|---|

-Intuitively,we see that ED1and ED2 represent independent entity facts about employees and departments.
+Intuitively, we see that ED1and ED2 represent independent entity facts about employees and departments.
 A NATURAL JOIN operation on ED1 and ED2 will recover the original relation EMP_DEPT without generating spurious tuples.